Account Data Compromise Event (ADCE)

 A unique number assigned by the acquirer to identify the merchant.

-An operating mode in which a card acceptance device is connected to a central computer system and has access to the database for authorization, inquiry, and file changes.
+An operating mode in which a card acceptance device is connected to a central computer and has access to the database for authorization, inquiry, and file changes.
 Live files are accessed for each transaction.
-For authorization, an operating mode in which members are directly connected to the Banknet network via a MIP or their host computer.
+For authorization, an operating mode in which financial institutions are directly connected to the Banknet network via a MIP or their host computer.
 Live files are accessed for each transaction.

-A four- to 12-character alphanumeric code that enables an issuer to authenticate the cardholder to approve an ATM or terminal transaction occurring at a point-of-interaction (POI) device.
+A 4 to 12 character alphanumeric code that enables an issuer to authenticate the cardholder to approve an ATM or terminal transaction occurring at a point-of-interaction (POI) device.

 An electronic system that accepts financial data at or near a retail selling location and transmits that data to a computer or authorization network for reporting activity, authorization, and transaction logging.

-A card that stores value and is used instead of cash to pay for a single service, such as pay telephones or public transportation.
-It cannot be reloaded and is a throw-away or collector card.
+A card that stores value and is used instead of cash to pay for goods or services.

 Compensation paid by issuers or acquirers to a financial network organization for processing interchange transactions according to the business agreements established by that financial network.
 Fees are determined by each transaction type for issuers and acquirers participating within each individual financial network.